 aged 16 to

-Download this table Table 2: Summary of latest headline estimates⁴,⁵ and annual changes, for regions of the UK, seasonally adjusted, June to August 2021.xls .csv
+Download this table Table 2: Summary of latest headline estimates, and annual changes, for regions of the UK, seasonally adjusted, May to July 2023 [Notes 4 and 5].xls .csv

 Headline Labour Force Survey indicators for all regions